 A. Yes that’s fine.
 We’re open to Grads from last 18 months or so if you fit the rest of the criteria for this opportunity.

-This is a really tough industry to get into without professional experience – it’s that vicious circle.
+We have an open door policy and we will review and consider anyone who gets in touch and shares their work with us at any time.
+If you don’t qualify for the Graduate Submissions path, you can get in touch via our Open Submissions channel.
+To clarify, we created the Graduate Submissions pathway because this is a really tough industry to get into without professional experience – it’s that vicious circle.
 Can’t get hired without experience.
 Can’t get experience without getting hired.
-We want to use this spare capacity we have right now, and the Graduate Submissions channel, to create a genuine opportunity for new talent to really get started.
-However that said, we do have an open door policy and we are still accepting applications from more experienced producers/composers, and creatives from other disciplines, who should get in touch via our Open Submissions channel.
+We want to use this spare capacity we have right now, and the Graduate Submissions channel, to create a specific and genuine opportunity for new talent to really get started.

 Q7.
 Some of my demos are Soundcloud audio tracks, but a couple of them are scored/synced to picture.
 Do you want sound design on the videos?

 It’s not essential, because it’s your composition/arrangement/production we’re really listening for.
 However feel free to add some if you think it really enhances the piece.
 It is super-handy in studio if we’re pushed for time, and you can handle this occasionally without passing it to the sound design team!

 Q8.
 I’m still studying/involved in something else.
 So if I’m successful, will you hold the opportunity open for me until I become available later on?

 To apply for this opportunity you’ll need to be available from the time you send us your submission.

 Q9.
 Does my application format really matter?
 I’d rather do it a different way than how you’ve requested.